Kamov Ka-10

-The Kamov Ka-10 (NATO reporting name Hat) was a Soviet single-seat observation helicopter that first flew in 1949.
+The Kamov Ka-10 (NATO reporting name Hat or Hattie) was a Soviet single-seat observation helicopter that first flew in 1949.

 Design and development

-The Ka 10 was a development of Nikolay Kamov's earlier Ka-8, which had been successful enough to allow Kamov to set up his own OKB (design bureau) in 1948.
+The Ka-10 was a development of Nikolay Kamov's earlier Ka-8, which had been successful enough to allow Kamov to set up his own OKB (design bureau) in 1948.
 The Ka-10 was of similar layout to the Ka-8, with an open steel-tube structure carrying an engine, a pilot's seat and two three-bladed coaxial rotors.
 It was larger, however, with a revised transmission and rotor hub design, and a new engine specially designed for the helicopter, the 55 hp Ivchenko AI-4 flat-four.

 Operational history

 The Ka-10 made its maiden flight in September 1949.
 Three more prototypes followed, which were evaluated by Soviet Naval Aviation.
 A Ka-10 was displayed at the 1950 Tushino Air Display, and one made the first landing by a Soviet helicopter on the deck of a ship on 7 December 1950.

 In 1954, 12 of an improved version, the Ka-10M were built for the Maritime Border Troops.
 They had a twin tail rather than the single vertical fin of the Ka-10 and modified rotors and control systems.